pingcap/tidb-operator/.github/pull_request_template.md

 ### Related changes

 - [ ] Need to cherry-pick to the release branch <!-- If this PR should also appear in the current release branch, check this box -->
-- [ ] Need to update the documentation <!-- If this PR introduces new features / change previous usages, check this box -->
+- [ ] Need to update the documentation <!-- If this PR introduces new features or changes previous usages, check this box -->

 ### Release Notes
 <!--